 The analysis of the advantages and disadvantages of branch banking and unit banking systems revels that branch banking has more advantages and it’s better than unit banking.

-Moreover, the disadvantages of branch banking is not too serious and can easily be overcome under the supervision of the Central Bank.
+Moreover, the disadvantages of branch banking are not too serious and can easily be overcome under the supervision of the Central Bank.

 Frequently Questions And answers :